-E-cigarettes contain nicotine; unless buying a 0mg strength pre-filled cart or eliquid.
-Of course, there are risks associated with using e-cigarettes - nicotine can raise your heart rate and a few other side effects.
-These side effects are very similar to those associated with caffeine and compared to the harm caused by real cigarettes they present a far lower risk.
-Real cigarettes contain 600 ingredients which, when combusted, change to over 3000; 76 of which are known carcinogens.
+E cigarettes contain nicotine; unless you are buying a 0mg strength e-liquid or pre-filled cart.
+Of course, there are risks associated with using e cigarettes - nicotine can raise your heart rate as well as having a few other side-effects, which are very similar to those associated with caffeine, and compared to the harm caused by tobacco cigarettes they present a far lower risk.
+Tobacco cigarettes contain around 600 ingredients which, when combusted, change to over 3000; 76 of which are known carcinogens.

-There are often flavourings included, bringing the total to an average of about 16 ingredients), none of which are known carcinogens.
-There is no combustion in an e-cigarette, it is an electronic good therefore the ingredients do not change chemically to create other more harmful ingredients.
+There are usually often flavourings included, bringing the total to an average of about 16 ingredients, none of which are known carcinogens.
+There is no combustion in an e cigarette, therefore the ingredients do not change chemically to create other more harmful substances.

-However, e-cigarettes cannot be considered truly safe due to their nicotine content and the lack of longer term studies (as it is a relatively new product) means there is no long term scientific data to reference, however compared to smoking e-cigarettes offer a large advantage as they do not contain tar, carbon monoxide, and all the other extremely harmful by products of a traditional cigarette.
+However, e cigarettes cannot be considered truly safe due to their nicotine content and the lack of longer term studies.
+While there is a lack of long term scientific data to reference, compared to smoking tobacco, e cigarettes certainly offer large advantage as they do not contain tar, carbon monoxide, and all the other extremely harmful by products of a traditional cigarette.

 Are electronic cigarettes regulated?

-Customer safety is of the utmost importance, and all electrical equipment sold in the EU is subject to these regulations so that chargers and batteries are deemed safe for use.
-An e-cigarette is subject to the same standards and regulations as all electrical devices sold in the EU, from phones to mp3 players.
+Customer safety is of the utmost importance, and all chemicals and electrical equipment sold in the EU are subject to these regulations so that chargers and batteries are deemed safe for use.
+An e cigarette is subject to the same standards and regulations as all electrical devices sold in the EU, from phones to mp3 players..

 Is your eliquid safe?

-JAC Vapour is known within the industry for its high quality products and the reputation of the company rests on it carrying out the due diligence listed.
+JAC Vapour is known within the industry for its high quality products and the reputation of the company rests on it meeting all regulatory requirements.

 Do electronic cigarettes work?